|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation|

 Phone: (937) 208-2091 | Fax: (937) 208-6141

-When symptoms of cervical radiculopathy persist or worsen despite nonsurgical treatments, surgical options can be considered.
+When symptoms of cervical radiculopathy persist or worsen despite nonsurgical treatment, your doctor may recommend surgery.

 Anterior Cervical Diskectomy and Fusion (ACDF)